EsotericEnderman/morse-code-sender/README.md

 > A script that allows you to send morse code between two Microbits.

+This is no way practical, but it's cool to see that it's at least possible.

 > Open this page at [https://EsotericEnderman.github.io/microbit-morse-code-sender/](https://EsotericEnderman.github.io/microbit-morse-code-sender/)

 ## Usage